 Course Outline

 • What is AGI?
-An exploration of the evolution of artificial general intelligence.
+The evolution of artificial general intelligence

-• Overview of cognitive architectures and their role in advancing AGI.
+• Overview of cognitive architectures and their role in AGI for government applications

 Core Cognitive Architectures